Facilecomm/shippingbo-api-doc/docs/Good Practices/Order source/Stock Management/stock-sync.md

 ## 🔥 Caution: can be spammy 🔥

-The number of call is equal to the number of stock movement on your Shippingbo account.
+The number of calls are equal to the number of stock movements on your Shippingbo account.
 Your server must be ready to receive calls as much as necessary

-If you server dot not respond Shippingbo can turn off the webhook to avoid spamming, protect your server and keep it safe
+If your server does not respond, Shippingbo can turn off the webhook to avoid spamming, protect your server and keep it safe

-We recommend to manage all requests asynchronously to avoid long response time and timeout
+We recommend to manage all requests asynchronously to avoid long response times and timeouts